 I was responsible for devising and implementing the company DevOps strategy, allowing us to meet our 99.9% uptime requirement, providing early warning of non-critical service alerts, and enabling zero-downtime deployments.
 This multi-faceted role encompassed consolidating, standardising and documenting our various platforms, scripting deployments, implementing Jenkins pipelines and generally making the day-to-day operations less burdensome.
 I liaised with our developers to learn about the tools of their trade and how best to deploy and manage them in a traditional VM environment, and learned to use Docker and Kubernetes to make our platforms more scalable and reproducible.
 I introduced system metrics via collectd and application metrics via statsd to aid with monitoring and capacity planning, and logging was centralised using fluentd and used for debugging and service metrics, all feeding into Google Stackdriver.
 I was responsible for advising on service architecture and performance improvements, mentoring developers and more recently a junior DevOps engineer.

 Key technologies: PHP, MySQL, Git, Docker, Kubernetes, Google Cloud Platform, Jenkins.

 I also designed and developed a hardware and software solution to receive, store and forward temperature readings from our electronic temperature monitors to our cloud platform.
-This project started as a messy workaround to overcome the lack of TLS capability in our bespoke hardware, and was expanded to also provide fault tolerance in case of network and service unavailability, as well as remote administration of the hardware to reduce the need for site visits.
+This project started as a messy workaround to overcome the lack of TLS capability in our bespoke hardware, and was expanded to also provide fault tolerance in case of network and service unavailability, elminiating data loss, as well as remote administration of the hardware to reduce the need for site visits.

 Key technologies: Python, Celery, SSH.